quarterstar/nixtra/docs/01-usage.md

 Nixtra provides a set of custom commands to make managing NixOS easy.
 Below are the most important ones:

+**Basic**

 - `nixtra-rebuild`: Rebuild the system according to its configuration in `/etc/nixos`.
 - `nixtra-update`: Update your system and its dependencies.
 - `nixtra-clean`: General system cleanup; clean up logs, Nix store, Nix cache, etc.
+- `nixtra-check-security-status`: Do a full system security audit.
 - `nixtra-record`: Start a video recording of the entire screen or a region.
 - `nixtra-screenshot`: Take a screenshot of the entire screen or a region.
 - `nixtra-create-iso`: Generate an ISO file based on your Nixtra configuration.
 - `nixtra-fix-bootloader`: Automatically troubleshoot and fix the bootloader, if it breaks and your system does not boot.
 - `nixtra-regen-hardware`: Regenerate the configuration describing the hardware used by the system; graphics card, mount points etc.
+    - ⚠️ Nixtra manages your hardware configuration, so you should NOT manually override it in most circumstances.

+**Advanced**

 - `nixtra-unlock`: Make a home file managed by Home Manager no longer managed by it.
     - Arguments: `file`
     - Should be used for testing live configurations without the need for rebuilding.